PatyRey/Adv-Legal-Ethics-Cyber/Final Questions.md

 ##
  `c`
  ##

- 17. What is the fifth step for security compliance monitoring?
-*  Identify key stakeholders and/or partners across the organization
-*  Identify key standards, regulations, contractual commitments, and other areas that address specific requirements for security and privacy
-*  Develop a compliance policy, standard, roles, and responsibilities, and/or procedures in collaboration with other stakeholders
-*  None of the above

-##
- `c`
- ##

- 18. A _________________________________ is an independent review and examination of a system’s records and activities to determine the adequacy of system controls, ensure compliance with established security policy and procedures, detect breaches in security services, and recommend any changes that are indicated for countermeasures.
-*  Security audit management
-*  Security audit trail
-*  Security audit
-*  None of the above

-##
-`b`
-##

-19. Which of the following is the key objective of a security audit?
+17. Which of the following is the key objective of a security audit?
 *  To assess the process of internal audit
 *  To assess the security of the system´s physical configuration and environment, software, information handling processes and user practices
 *  To provide advisory and training